Gooey, rich, chocolatey and wonderfully wicked, these vegan Tahini Caramel Black Bean Brownies have revolutionised my brownie game.

 And therein lies the rub.

-I’ve made black bean brownies before and I have come across tahini caramel while stalking my favourite food bloggers but I never imagined marrying the two could create such bliss.
+I've made brownies - my fudgy vegan brownies are so delicious if you want something a little more traditional - and I have come across tahini caramel while stalking my favourite food bloggers.
+However, I never imagined marrying the two could create such bliss.
 I am indeed, blissful.
 I am also a little queasy from the four or five trials to get the this recipe right but for the most part I am blissful.

 These brownies are ridiculous.
 They are rich, really rich, fudgy and deeply chocolatey without a hint of the protein rich black beans hiding within.
 The sunflower seed meal replaces traditional flour or almond meal to create a nut free base while the ever so slight bitterness of the tahini is tempered by maple and vanilla.